joshmiller17/idletwit/README.md

-# idletwit
+# Idle Twit
-Idle Twit, a game for Ludum Dare 45.
+A game for Ludum Dare 45: "Start with nothing."